These positions are currently available. See the job description for application instructions.

 Teach environmental education programs to school groups both in the classroom and at stream field sites.
 Programs are scheduled for you.

-- Clean up and organize equipment after each use.
+- Assist with clean up and organize equipment after each use.

 - Pick-up, drop-off, and/or transfer equipment as required.